Robin-E-Dupuis/Robin-E-Dupuis/README.md

 - 👋 Hi, I’m Robin Dupuis
 - 👀 I’m interested in developing web pages
-- 🌱 I’m currently learning java and javascript
+- 🌱 I’m currently learning java and python
 - 📫 How to reach me ...
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I did c++ codes in highschool

 <!---
 Robin-E-Dupuis/Robin-E-Dupuis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.